Beyond the yurt: Mongolian life in photos

 We engaged in a conversation with him and his family, and realized that his family has been struggling with the boy's epilepsy.

-The photograph I took of him shows a wolf carpet on the wall, which is said to be used for warmth, but also as a symbol of protection.
+The photograph I took of him shows a wolf carpet on the wall, which is said to be used for both warmth and decoration.
+The wolf, very symbolic of Mongolian culture appears to stand guard over our hero.
 To me it speaks of the responsibility of the viewer and as a society to look after our future.